fpc/Lazarus/languages/README.md

 Each translation family consists of template and actual translations into various languages (in UTF-8 encoding).
 Template has .pot extension, translations have .po extensions and include ISO language code in their file names.

 Template is used as a base for updating actual translation files and starting translation into new languages.
+Note that if POT files of packages are updated, all translations will be updated too.
+If POT files have already been up-to-date, translations won't be touched.
+In this case you may need to refresh (regenerate) them manually as described below.

 Example for the Lazarus IDE translation family: